Dai (DAI) Market Cap Hits $5.35 Billion

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-Dai launched on November 18th, 2019.
+Dai was first traded on November 18th, 2019.
 Dai’s total supply is 5,347,888,596 tokens.
 The Reddit community for Dai is /r/makerDAO and the currency’s Github account can be viewed here.
+The official website for Dai is www.makerdao.com.
 The official message board for Dai is medium.com/@MakerDAO.
-The official website for Dai is www.makerdao.com.
 Dai’s official Twitter account is @MakerDAO and its Facebook page is accessible here.

 Buying and Selling Dai

-It is usually not possible to buy alternative cryptocurrencies such as Dai directly using US dollars.
-Investors seeking to trade Dai should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as Dai directly using US dollars.
+Investors seeking to acquire Dai should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Dai using one of the aforementioned exchanges.

 Receive News & Updates for Dai Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dai and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.